Convergence and concentration properties of constant step-size SGD through Markov chains: Wasserstein Convergence

 then we have the contraction

-Consequently\textup, for such a $\beta$ and any initial $\theta_0 \sim \nu \in \mathcal{P}_2(\R^d),$ the Markov chain generated by iteration~\eqref{eq:sgd_iteration} converges to a unique stationary measure $\pi_{\beta}$ in $\cW_2$ distance. \end{proposition} The proof of Proposition~\ref{prop:wasserstein_convergence} is given in Section~\ref{sec:proof_wasserstein_convergence}.
+Consequently\textup, for such a $\gamma$ and any initial $\theta_0 \sim \nu \in \mathcal{P}_2(\R^d),$ the Markov chain generated by iteration~\eqref{eq:sgd_iteration} converges to a unique stationary measure $\pi_{\gamma}$ in $\cW_2$ distance. \end{proposition} The proof of Proposition~\ref{prop:wasserstein_convergence} is given in Section~\ref{sec:proof_wasserstein_convergence}.
 The intuition behind it is that, if the Markov chain evolves according to a locally similar dynamic when started from different points then, for small enough step-size, the contraction phenomenon coming from the optimization will prevail so that trajectories associated to different initializations join even before convergence.
-A similar result was previously stated in~\cite[Proposition 2]{dieuleveut2020bridging} for smooth and strongly convex functions also.
-The main difference with Proposition~\ref{prop:wasserstein_convergence} is that we substitute Assumption~\ref{asm:gradient_wasserstein} for Assumption~A4 from~\cite{dieuleveut2020bridging} which requires that every random gradient $G(\theta, \zeta)$ be almost surely co-coercive with fixed constant.
-We propose to compare these assumptions for the simple example of least-squares linear regression in which, given a sample $\zeta = (X, \xi) \in \R^d \times \R$, a random gradient is computed as:
+A similar result was previously stated in~\cite[Proposition 2]{dieuleveut2020bridging} for smooth and strongly convex functions as well.
+In~\cite{dieuleveut2020bridging}, Wasserstein convergence is shown under the assumption that every random gradient $G(\theta, \zeta)$ be almost surely co-coercive with fixed constant.
+Denoting $L' > 0$ the said constant\footnote{We refer to the $L$ constant defined in~\cite{dieuleveut2020bridging} as $L'$ in order to avoid confusion with our own definition of $L.$}, this corresponds to assuming that for all $\theta, \theta'$ and $\zeta$ we have the inequality

-where $\xi$ is an independent centered noise.
-The co-coercivity assumption requires that, for all $\theta, \theta',$ the following inequality holds almost surely